GDPR Compliance and Data Privacy at Honeit

 What does the right to information and access to personal data mean?

 Upon request, individuals must be informed about the personal data that is being processed.
-Copy of the personal data undergoing processing shall be provided, free of charge.
+A copy of the personal data undergoing processing shall be provided, free of charge.
 In addition, the following information must be provided:

 - The purposes of processing